When it comes to being an artistic creator, legal issues matter.

 Date: Wednesday, October 14, 5 – 6:30 PM

 Are you an artist wondering if and when you can incorporate copyrighted material into your artwork?
 There are certain circumstances where the limited, “fair use” of copyrighted material may be permitted.
 Is it Fair? is designed to enable non-lawyers, as well as lawyers who have limited experience in the subject, to understand how copyright law – with a particular focus on fair use – affects visual art.
 This workshop is taught by VLA’s Executive Director Katie Wagner.

 Date: Tuesday, October 20, 5 – 6:30 PM

 Whether you are creating commissioned work, a musician performing a gig, a filmmaker licensing music, or any artist engaged in any business relationship, you are probably entering into contracts on a regular basis.
 But do you know how to create a contract, what terms are important, or how a contract may be unenforceable?
 As an artist and an entrepreneur, contracts are an essential tool for your business.
 In this class, we will provide an overview of contract law, including essential aspects of contract formation, enforceability, and standard contract provisions.
-Come to VLA’s Contract Basics to learn more about how to protect your rights!
-This workshop is taught by VLA’s Staff Attorney Laura Levin-Dando.
+This workshop is taught by Laura Levin-Dando, VLA’s Staff Attorney and Joseph Tedeschi, General Counsel and Senior Advisor.